 Clinton County, Henry County, Huntington County and Wells County filed their vote center plans with the Indiana Election Division in 2015.

-Owen County filed its vote center plan with the Indiana Election Division to be used for the first time in 2016.
+Adams County, Howard County, Marshall County, Montgomery County, Owen County and Pulaski County filed their vote center plans with the Indiana Election Division to be used for the first time in 2016.

 Is the Vote Center Model Economically Feasible?